 - Power to the notebook is on. - The AC power outlet to which your AC adaptor is connected is working.
-Test the outlet by plugging in a lamp or other electrical device. - · All cables are tightly connected. - The display setting is configured correctly. - The display brightness control is adjusted properly. - If using battery power, check that the battery pack is properly inserted and fully charged.
+Test the outlet by plugging in a lamp or other electrical device. - All cables are tightly connected. - The display setting is configured correctly. - The display brightness control is adjusted properly. - If using battery power, check that the battery pack is properly inserted and fully charged.

 Problem Resolution The notebook does not power on If you are operating the notebook with battery power, check that the battery pack is correctly inserted.
 Attach the AC adaptor to recharge the battery.
 If you have the AC adaptor attached, check that you are using a working AC power outlet.
 LCD screen is dark and blank Power-saving mode has shut off the backlight.
 Press a keyboard key.
 The built-in LCD may not be selected.
-Press specific function key once or twice to select the LCD video mode.
-Screen brightness needs adjustment.
-Use the specific functions keys.
-The notebook entered Standby mode due to low battery power.
-Plug in the AC adaptor before resuming operation.
-Battery power does not last long Use power-saving modes.
-For more information, please refer to: Windows Vista® Operating Page System Introduction → Managing System Power; or 31 Windows® XP Operating System Introduction → Managing Page System Power.
-39 Fully charge and discharge the battery several times to recondition it.
+Press specific function key once twice to select the LCD video mode. or Screen brightness needs adjustment.
+Use the specific functions ke The notebook entered Standby mode due to low battery power.
+Plu AC adaptor before resuming operation.
+Battery power Use power-saving modes. does not last long For more information, please refer to: Windows Vista® Operating System Introduction → Managing System Power; or Page 29 Windows XP Operating System Introduction \rightarrow Managing System Power.
+Page 37 Fully charge and discharge the battery several times to recondition it.
 Replace the battery.
-For more information, please refer to: Introducing Your NEC VERSA → Using the Battery; and Introducing Your NEC VERSA \rightarrow Replacing the Battery.
-Page 21 Information on the LCD is Use the specific functions keys to adjust the brightness control. difficult to see Tilt the LCD screen slightly forward or backward.
-An optional component does Make sure the component is securely installed or connected. not work Refer to the optional component documentation.
+For more information, please refer to: Introducing Your NEC VERSA \rightarrow Using the Battery ; and Page 18 Introducing Your NEC VERSA $ ightarrow$ Replacing the Battery.
+Page 20 Information on the LCD is Use the specific functions keys to adjust the brightness control. difficult to see Tilt the LCD screen slightly forward or backward.
+An optional component is securely installed or connected. not work Refer to the optional component documentation.
 The Standby/Resume function does If the notebook does not enter Standby mode, a disk drive might be busy.
 Wait until the disk drive stops and try again. not work.
-If notebook does not resume, it may have auto suspended on a low battery.
-Attach the AC adaptor and try again.
+If notebook does not resume, it may have auto suspended on a low ba Attach the AC adaptor and try again. ttery.